deepset-ai/haystack-integrations/integrations/lemmatize.md

 ### After Lemmatization:
 ![image](https://user-images.githubusercontent.com/6450799/230404246-a8488a57-73bd-4420-9f1b-8a080b84121b.png)

-## How to Use
+## Installation

 Clone the repo to a directory, change to that directory, then perform a `pip install '.'`.
 This will install the package to your Python libraries.

+## Usage

-Then, include it in your pipeline - example as follows:
+Include it in your pipeline - example as follows:

 ```python
 import logging